samarpita-saha293/pneumonia_detection_using_ResNet-50_model/README.md

 This project implements a deep learning pipeline to classify chest X-ray images as either Normal or characterised by Pneumonia.
 The pipeline uses a fine-tuned ResNet-50 model on the [PneumoniaMNIST dataset](https://www.kaggle.com/datasets/rijulshr/pneumoniamnist/data) and is designed to work efficiently even on CPU setups.

 ### Tutorials and Reproducibility section
 We use the PneumoniaMNIST dataset in .npz format with NumPy arrays for training, validation, and testing.
-To Obtain the .npz File go to the MedMNIST GitHub Releases page. and place it in the root directory of this project.
+To Obtain the .npz File go to the  [PneumoniaMNIST dataset](https://www.kaggle.com/datasets/rijulshr/pneumoniamnist/data) and place it in the root directory of this project.

 __Please compile in order :__
 1. __dataset.py__ - Custom dataset loader and preprocessing